Badr-0b/BlackHole-Sim/Architecture.md

 The camera is orbit-style:
 - Yaw and pitch from mouse drag
 - Radius from scroll wheel
-- Always targets the black hole's position
+- Cemtered around the "black hole"'s position

 ## Lensing Model
 Not a general relativity solver — instead a tuned visual approximation: